alwisr/IdentityServer4/README.md

 - Modernized obsolete APIs (RNGCryptoServiceProvider, JsonSerializerOptions)
 - All projects build successfully on .NET 8

-# Security Vulnerability Found
-IdentityServer4 contains a known Open Redirect vulnerability (CVE-2024-39694) that we do not intend to address in IdentityServer4.
-Please see [the security advisory](https://github.com/IdentityServer/IdentityServer4/security/advisories/GHSA-55p7-v223-x366) for more details and consider upgrading to [Duende.IdentityServer](www.duendesoftware.com) to receive updates.

-# Important update
+# About This Fork

-This project is not maintained anymore.
-The original repo was archived when .NET Core 3.1 end of support was reached (13th Dec 2022).
-All official development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.
+The original IdentityServer4 project was archived in December 2022 when .NET Core 3.1 reached end of support.
+Official development continues in the commercial [Duende IdentityServer](https://duendesoftware.com/products/identityserver) product.

-See [here](https://duendesoftware.com/products/identityserver) for more details.
+This fork maintains IdentityServer4 as an open-source option for projects that need .NET 8 compatibility while staying on the Apache 2.0 license.

+**Note:** The original project contains a known Open Redirect vulnerability (CVE-2024-39694).
+See [the security advisory](https://github.com/IdentityServer/IdentityServer4/security/advisories/GHSA-55p7-v223-x366) for details.

 ## About IdentityServer4
 [<img align="right" width="100px" src="https://dotnetfoundation.org/img/logo_big.svg" />](https://dotnetfoundation.org/projects?searchquery=IdentityServer&type=project)